 Coping With Stress

 Adjust your attitude.
-According to researchers, you can better cope with stress by focusing on three ideas: challenge, control and commitment.
+You may find it easier to cope with stress by focusing on three ideas: challenge, control and commitment.

 - Try to interpret stressful situations as challenges, not as threats.

 - Determine what you can control; sometimes the only thing you will be able to control in a stressful situation is the way you respond, but that’s a start.

 - Make a commitment to be good to yourself by eating healthfully, thinking positively and maintaining relationships with people you care about.

 Learn to problem solve.
 A good method is to think through difficult situations systematically.

 - Break problems into smaller pieces to make them less overwhelming

 - Focus on problems that really need your attention and leave the rest